19 January 2005 Baghdad bombings

 During the morning of 19 January 2005, four car bombings occurred in Baghdad, Iraq.
-The attacks killed at least 26 people.
+The attacks killed at least 27 people.
+A group led by Jordanian militant Abu Musab al-Zarqawi, Emir of Al-Qaeda in Iraq, claimed responsibility for the attack on behalf of Al-Qaeda.

+Attack

-The first bomb detonated happened at around 7 am near the Australian embassy in Jadiriyah, central Baghdad and killed two Iraqis.
+The first vehicle bomb detonated at around 7:00 am near the Australian embassy in Jadiriyah, central Baghdad upon ramming sand barriers and concrete blast walls outside the Australian military security detachment which guards the embassy.
+Two Iraqis were killed in the blast and at least eight others were injured including two Australian soldiers.

 The second bomb exploded at around 7:30 am at a police station in Elwiya, eastern Baghdad.
 It killed 18 people, including five Iraqi Police officer and injured 36 other people.

-The third bomb exploded near Baghdad International Airport, killing two Iraqi security guards.
+The third bomb exploded near Baghdad International Airport, at the headquarters of the Iraqi National Guard located at the southern gate of the former al-Muthanna airport, killing two Iraqi security guards.
 The fourth bomb exploded at a military complex, killing two civilians and two Iraqi soldiers.